DominikBuchner/BOLDigger2/README.md

 7. **Threshold Adjustment**: If no hit with no missing values is found, increase the threshold to the next higher level and repeat the process until a hit is found.

-### BOLDigger - requires additional data

-This option is similar to the JAMP option but flags suspicious hits. **Make sure additional data was downloaded.**
+### BOLDigger2 Flagging System

-There are currently 4 flags implemented, which will be updated if needed:
+BOLDigger2 employs a flagging system to highlight certain conditions, indicating a degree of uncertainty in the selected hit.
+Currently, there are five flags implemented, which may be updated as needed:

-1. Reverse BIN taxonomy has been used for any of the top 20 hits representing the selected match.
-(Reverse BIN taxonomy: Deposited sequences on BOLD that lack species information may be assigned by BIN affiliation.
-By that, a species name is shown for deposited sequences eben when no morphological identification down to species level was carried out.)
+1. **Reverse BIN Taxonomy**: This flag is raised if any of the top 100 hits representing the selected match utilize reverse BIN taxonomy.
+Reverse BIN taxonomy assigns species names to deposited sequences on BOLD that lack species information, potentially introducing uncertainty.

-2. There are two or more entries with differing taxonomic information above the selected threshold. (e.g. two species above 98%).
-Note that this is sometimes the case due to deposited sequences bearing invalid epitheton information such as "sp." or even a blank entry.
+2. **Differing Taxonomic Information**: If there are two or more entries with differing taxonomic information above the selected threshold (e.g., two species above 97%), this flag is triggered, suggesting potential discrepancies.

-3. All of the top 20 hits representing the top hit are private or early-release hits.
+3. **Private or Early-Release Data**: If all of the top 100 hits representing the top hit are private or early-release hits, this flag is raised, indicating limited accessibility to data.

-4. The top hit result represents a unique hit of the top 20 hits.
+4. **Unique Hit**: This flag indicates that the top hit result represents a unique hit among the top 100 hits, potentially requiring further scrutiny.

-5. The hit has been corrected via the API correction tool.

-A closer look at all flagged hits is advised since they represent a certain degree of uncertainty for the selected hit.
+5. **Multiple BINs**: If the selected species-level hit is composed of more than one BIN, this flag is raised, suggesting potential complexities in taxonomic assignment.

+Given the presence of these flags, it is advisable to conduct a closer examination of all flagged hits to better understand and address any uncertainties in the selected hit.